Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ## 1. Context

-In preparation for this project, I conducted research on friends, colleagues and family members to identify the kind of recipes in demand.
+In preparation for this project, I conducted research on friends, colleagues and family members to identify the kind of recipes in demand at this time.
 The website focuses on three main recipes types: smoothies, cocktails and healthy snacks.
 The website admin has the capability to add additional recipes types for selection by other users.

 The application was designed using CRUD functionality.
 Create, Read, Update, and Delete are the four primary functions available to users of the website.
+Any user who creates an account will have the ability to create, read, edit and delete records from the recipe collection.

 Create — A function we can call when a new recipe is being added to the database.
 The user can supply the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The new entry is assigned a unique `id`, which can be used to access the resource later.
 The website admin has the capability to create new recipes types for selection.

 Read — A function we can call to see all of the recipes currently in our database.
 This function does not alter the recipes in the catalog - it simply retrieves the information and displays the results.
 Again, a similar process can be followed if the website admin wishes to view the recipe types contained in the database.
+All visitors the website can browse all recipes without having to create an account.

 Update — A function we can call when information about a particular recipe must be changed.
 The user can edit the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 After the function is called, the corresponding entry in the `recipes` database will contain the new fields provided.
 This option is only available to the creator of each recipe.
 These steps can be followed if the website admin wishes to edit an existing recipe type in the database.

 Delete — A function we can call to remove a particular recipe from the catalog.
-After this function is called, the `recipe` resource should contain all of the books it had before, except for the one recipe we just deleted.
+After this function is called, the `recipe` resource should contain all of the recipes it had before, except for the one recipe we just deleted.
 This option is only available to the creator of the recipe.
 A similar process can be followed if the website admin wishes to remove a recipe type from the database.

 <span id="ux"></span>